developer0hye/ViT/README.md

 PyTorch implementation of [Vit](https://openreview.net/pdf?id=YicbFdNTTy)

-All operations used for implementation are supported on onnx and tensorrt engine.
+All operations used for implementation are supported on ONNX and TensorRT.

 ## Usage